cheerful/freckle-apidocs/content/v2/users.md

 ## Delete a User

-*For accounts with subscriptions that include per-user pricing, calling this action may change the billing amount total for the next monthly billing cycle and/or change the next billing date if there is an active prepayment for this Freckle account.*
+<p class="note warning">For accounts with subscriptions that include per-user pricing, calling this action may change the billing amount total for the next monthly billing cycle and/or change the next billing date if there is an active prepayment for this Freckle account.</p>

 ~~~
 DELETE /users/:id